Dr. Elaine Ingham

 An agronomist engineer, with a master’s in plant genetics and sustainable forest management.
 Rodrigo started his career as a researcher, in the corporate sector implementing procedures for a biotech lab, while conducting several field trials for a range of crops.
 He worked with Governance agencies such as UNESCO to help emerging countries develop their own capacities to thrive in the global market.
 Rodrigo understands the urgent challenge food security faces and that the transition to a sustainable model is about a gradual change in the various farming cultures.
 He’s a real change-maker!

 Eric completed his graduate work in Paleo-Ecology at Northern Arizona University.
 He was a founding member of the PaleoCultural Research Group, a non-profit focused on the ecological and cultural history of the Western U.S. and the Great Plains.
 In 2001, Eric abandoned academia and research and moved with his family to Southern Utah to start farming.
 Frustrated with “traditional” farming, he attended a 2013 workshop held by Dr. Ingham.
-It was a life-changing experience and he returned to the scientific world where he has spent the last few years the Soil Food Web Approach with others.
-In 2019, he started a soil fertility consulting business.
-He’s a real go-getter!
+It was a life-changing experience and he returned to the scientific world where he has spent the last few years sharing Soil Food Web methods and theories throughout Southern Utah.
+Where in 2019, he started a soil fertility consulting business.